mingming2000/daAIson/README.md

 >We are `daAIson` of Korea Univ.
 [HandS](https://hands.korea.ac.kr/)
 ><br>We made `BlindBee` in the form of bees and beehives.
 ><br>
-><br>This was done to make it easy for `visually impaired people` to spot because yellow is the most visible color, and to make it easy to be sure that it is a BB product through a unique design.
 >
 >The project aims to assist visually impaired individuals in distinguishing 'everyday objects' like containers and cosmetic products.
 We've used 'QR codes' for information storage, recognized by the camera, and incorporated 'Braille output' for tactile identification.
 The device features voice-operated functions using 'Google API' for ease of use.
 The design considered visually impaired users, utilizing a 'yellow color' and a 'bee-shaped appearance' for easy recognition through touch.
 <br>